ivan-hc/VirtualBox-appimage/README.md

 Unofficial AppImage of VirtualBox built on top of "Conty", the portable Arch Linux container that runs everywhere.

-This AppImage includes Guest Additions ISO and the Extension Pack for USB support.
-No other configurarions are needed!
+This AppImage includes Guest Additions ISO and the Extension Pack.

 NOTE, Oracle VM VirtualBox Extension Pack is released with PUEL license https://www.virtualbox.org/wiki/VirtualBox_PUEL